Danh295/Danh295/README.md

 >
 >- 📚 Experience in ***C/C++***, ***Java***, and ***Python***
 >- 🌱 Currently prepping for _CCC (Canadian Computing Competition)_
->- 🤔 Thinking about learning _front-end development_
+>- 🤔 Thinking about learning _front-end & web development_
 >

 I work on small projects from time to time, but program pretty consistently with contest questions